 Policies and procedures

 In practice, the Directions are operationalized by officials who are directly involved in information exchange activities with foreign entities.
 When information is shared with or received from foreign entities, or when information received from a foreign entity is to be used, the first level of assessment occurs with the departmental official sharing or receiving the information.
 Under the Department’s policies and procedures, a matter should be referred to the IRC if:

-- Departmental officials determine that there is a substantial risk of mistreatment of an individual by a foreign entity and the risk cannot be mitigated
+- departmental officials determine that there is a risk of mistreatment of an individual by a foreign entity and the risk cannot be mitigated

-- Departmental officials are unable to determine if there is a substantial risk of mistreatment and/or are unable to identify sufficient risk mitigation measures
+- departmental officials are unable to determine if there is a risk of mistreatment and/or are unable to identify sufficient risk mitigation measures

 The IRC is comprised of a number of senior departmental officials with a mandate to ensure that matters referred to the IRC are assessed on a case-by-case basis.
 The latest relevant information is used to produce a comprehensive and well-substantiated risk assessment decision.
 This process determines which cases meet the threshold for further escalation to the Deputy Minister for decision.
 The Department’s measures and procedures will be periodically reviewed to ensure that they remain relevant and continue to serve their intended purpose.
 Given there were no reported cases of invoking the Directions under the Act during the last review period, no amendments have been made to the Department’s measures and procedures to date.